Vision Center is funded by our readers. We may earn commissions if you purchase something via one of our links.

 Eye boogers are known as eye crust, eye gunk, eye discharge, and Rheum.
 Generally, they collect in the corner of your inner eyelid by your tear glands or along your eyelashes.

-You normally blink this away while you are awake, you may not notice it.
+You normally blink this away while you are awake, so you may not notice it.
 While you are sleeping, your eyes may produce more and more discharge that has nowhere to go.

 There are different causes of eye mucus.
 Some are normal, while some may be abnormal eye discharge.

-Eye boogers in the inner corner of your eyes commonly form while sleeping.
+Eye boogers often form in the inner corner of your eyes while sleeping.
 You do not blink at night, so the oils that keep your eyes protected can build up over time.

-It refers to an infection or inflammation of your conjunctiva, which is the membrane that lines your eyelid and covers the white part of your eye.4
+It refers to an infection or inflammation of your conjunctiva.
+The conjunctiva is the membrane that lines your eyelid and covers the white part of your eye.4

 If the blood vessels in the conjunctiva become inflamed, they make your eyes appear red or pink.
 This is where pink eye gets its name.